 A Leader of Women?

 Still another speculation is that the woman was indeed a church leader but that her congregation consisted only of women.
 This speculation, however, does not stand up to the Greek grammar of the text.
-When John speaks about the children as those whom he loved in verse 1, the relative pronoun “whom” is grammatically masculine.
-The participle for “walking” in verse 4, referring to the “children”, and the reflexive pronoun “yourselves” in verse 8 are also grammatically masculine.
+When John speaks about the children as those “whom” he loved in verse 1, the relative pronoun translated as “whom” is grammatically masculine in the Greek.
+The participle for “walking” in verse 4, referring to the “children”, and the reflexive pronoun “yourselves” in verse 8 are also grammatically masculine in the Greek.

 The masculine gender is the “default” grammatical gender in Greek and is often used for groups that include both men and women.
 If the church of 2 John was only comprised of women, we would expect feminine relative pronouns and participles, etc. The Greek grammar rules out the possibility that the chosen lady was the leader of an all-female congregation.

 A House Church Leader?